Terms & Conditions

 Like most standard website servers we use website statistic packages such as Google Analytics to analyze trends in how our website is accessed and utilized.
 Information monitored includes internet protocol (IP) addresses, geographic location of visitors (country, city), browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, time spent on pages, and keywords used to find our site via search engines.
 This information is anonymous and cannot be directly linked to individual users.
 We may use it to identify high-use or low-use areas of the site, pinpoint problem areas of the site, analyze broad demographic trends in our visitors, and make decisions about how to make it easier for people to find and navigate our website.

 This website may contain links to other sites.
 Please be aware that we are not responsible for the privacy practices of such other sites.
-We encourage our users to be aware when they leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.
+We encourage our users to be aware when they leave our site and read the privacy statements of each Web site that collects personally identifiable information.
 This privacy statement applies solely to information collected by this website.

 California Online Privacy Protection Act (CalOPPA)